 Setúbal has an excellent infrastructure with hospitals and health centres, several schools from pre-school to high school, polytechnic institutions, banks, small and large companies, and a very attractive shopping and commercial area.

-Once you get your residency card, all you need to do is register at the health centre closest to your home to obtain the user number, with which you can have access to Portugal's healthcare system.
+Once you get your residency card, you must register at the health centre closest to your home to obtain the user number, with which you can access Portugal’s healthcare system.

 You can find out more about residency options and how to apply, healthcare in Portugal and registering with a doctor, in our Living In Portugal As An Expat guide.